 - The stock fueling system can handle 750whp+ (will need larger injectors)

-While the ECM is tough to crack, there are still a handful of tuning options we’ll discuss in our best L5P performance upgrades list.
+While the ECM is tough to crack, there are still a handful of tuning options we’ll discuss.
 Additionally, the stock fuel pump, lift pump, and injectors are surprisingly good for 750whp which saves a lot of money and headache when it comes to modding.